telefonicaid/fiware-orion/doc/manuals/orion-api.md

   assume timezone `Z` when timezone designator is omitted.

 Orion always provides datetime attributes/metadata using the format `YYYY-MM-DDThh:mm:ss.sssZ`.
-However, note that Orion provides other timestamps (registration/subscription expiration date, last notification/failure/sucess in notifications, etc.) using `YYYY-MM-DDThh:mm:ss.ssZ` format (see [related issue](https://github.com/telefonicaid/fiware-orion/issues/3671) about this)).
+However, note that Orion provides other timestamps (registration/subscription expiration date, last notification/failure/success in notifications, etc.) using `YYYY-MM-DDThh:mm:ss.ssZ` format (see [related issue](https://github.com/telefonicaid/fiware-orion/issues/3671) about this)).

-In addition, note Orion uses always UTC/Zulu timezone when provides datetime (which is the best default option, as clients/receivers may be running in any timezone).
+In addition, note Orion always uses UTC/Zulu timezone when provides datetime (which is the best default option, as clients/receivers may be running in any timezone).
 This may change in the future (see [related issue](https://github.com/telefonicaid/fiware-orion/issues/2663)).

 The string `ISO8601` as type for attributes and metadata is also supported.
 The effect is the same as when using `DateTime`.